Tag: community

 Psalm 80; Isaiah 5:1–7; Galatians 5:16–26

 Both Psalm 80 and the passage from Isaiah 5 are not warmhearted .
-They both address the reality that the Israelites have not been faithful to God.
+They both address the reality that the Israelites have not been to God.

 Other places in the Scriptures note that the Israelites were faithful in their actions, or at least they attempted to complete the requirements of the Law.
-Those same places, however, observed that while the actions were “per the book”, their hearts were far away from the of the Law (true purpose).
-It could be said that they were further from the heart of the Law than they were from their to God, and that’s saying something.
+Those same places, however, observed that while the actions were “per the book”, their hearts were far away from the heart of the Law (true purpose).
+It could be said that they were further from the heart of the Law than they were from their relationship to God, and that’s saying something.

 As I am looking to sending my last 2 kids to college this fall, I couldn’t help but reflect on my own college freshman year.
 One of the first things I thought of was the food (like any teenage male).
 Yes, it was cafeteria food, but like most male teenagers it was quantity, not quality.
 One of my favorite foods was corn dogs, which I still like.
 The quantity I would eat at one sitting hurts my stomach at this point.
 One or two corn dogs a month wouldn’t be horrible, but it wasn’t one or two, and it wasn’t once a month.